-It would be useful to train responders in order to equip them with knowledge on which uncertainty management strategies to use during different decision phases.
+It would be useful to train responders on which uncertainty management strategies to use during different decision phases.

-In other research, we used a computer simulation of an airplane crash over a major city and found that inter-agency communications decreased in frequency when tasks were characterised by a lack of time pressure and poor strategic direction.
+In other research, we used a computer simulation of a plane crash over a major city and found that inter-agency communications decreased in frequency when tasks were characterised by a lack of time pressure and poor strategic direction.
 These findings suggested that a clearer identification of goals and task deadlines could facilitate greater interoperability.

-In a second study they tested their suspicion, finding that decision control training significantly increased plan formulation without delaying action.
+In a second study, they tested their suspicion, finding that decision control training significantly increased plan formulation without delaying action.
 As a result, the UK Fire Service now use decision controls in operational practice.
-Thus, to have impact, empirical testing of recommendations from exploratory research must become an essential component to applied work.
+Thus, to have an impact, empirical testing of recommendations from exploratory research must become an essential component of applied work.

 The future of social science research in emergency response contexts